intel/pailliercryptolib/module/heqat/README.md

   FOUND.
 ```

-To resolve the error below simply create the symbolic link `/opt/ipp-crypto/lib/intel64/libippcp.a` from the apropriate static ippcp library that was compiled.
+To resolve the error below simply create the symbolic link `/opt/ipp-crypto/lib/intel64/libippcp.a` from the appropriate static ippcp library that was compiled.
 For example:

 ```
 xuser@ubuntu-guest:/opt/ipp-crypto/lib/intel64$ ls -lha